rolandinsh/itempropwp/readme.txt

 1. See `itempropwp.php` for usage

 == Frequently Asked Questions ==
 There are no questions for now!
-[Ask!](http://simplemediacode.info/snippets/itemprop-attributes-for-wordpress-serp-results/)
+[Ask!](http://simplemediacode.com/wordpress-pugins/itemprop-wp/)

 == Changelog ==

+= 3.2.0  =

+* updated: admin interface for options
+* new: CSS class for wrapper

 = 3.1.4 =